DjangoGirls/tutorial/README.md

 If you don't want to download the Gitbook Editor app you can also go to the [Gitbook website](http://gitbook.com), sign up for free and work directly in your browser.

-# Making a pull request
+# Making a Pull Request

 After you have finished your changes you need to create [a pull request](https://help.github.com/articles/using-pull-requests)  on Github.
 DjangoGirls will get notified about the pull request, review your changes, suggest any corrections if needed and then *pull* your changes to the master version.